 7. During the smoking process, I make a mixture of 3/4 apple cider vinegar, and 1/4 olive oil in a spray bottle, spraying the ribs every 30 minutes or so.
 Shake the bottle before you spray to mix the oil and vinegar.
 Spray the ribs before you wrap them in foil.

-When the ribs are done, slice them between each bone and serve.
+8. When the ribs are done, slice them between each bone and serve.
 You won't get any complaints in the rib department following the simple steps outlined above.
+The ribs I smoked were extra tender and fell apart.
+I could still slice them and keep each rib whole, but it was a little tough.
+When you wrap ribs in foil, they tenderize quickly but keep moist.